 How to make this recipe

-Step 1: Prepare the adobo sauce
+Step 1: Prepare the sauce

 Step 2: Prepare the kangkong

-Step 3: Cook the pork belly
+Step 3: Cook the pork

-Step 4: Sauté garlic and onions
+Step 4: Sauté the aromatics

-Step 6: Add kangkong leaves and sauce
+Step 6: Add the leaves and sauce

-As an option, garnish with fried garlic or shallots before serving.
+If you like, you can garnish with fried garlic or shallots before serving.
 Enjoy your Adobong Kangkong with steamed white rice or Sinangag.

 Recipe FAQs